DeiverSuarez/OBAMA/README.md

 ## 📦 Installation

-Before installing OBAMA, you must manually install the archived version of the `optrees` package:
+Before installing OBAMA, please ensure that the archived version of the optrees package is installed manually, as it is required to properly run the MST (Minimum Spanning Tree) analysis:

 ```r
 # Step 1: Download and install 'optrees'